Phil Villapiano: Activities after playing career

 In January 2018, Villapiano was recognized as a candidate for the Pro Football Hall of Fame in Canton, Ohio.
-Later, in March 2018, he was named to the Hall of Fame for the College Senior Bowl in Mobile, AL. Later in the summer of 2018, he was named as the greatest sports personality for the Jersey Shore in a month long contest that included some of the most prolific names in New Jersey's outstanding sports history.
+In March, he was named to the Hall of Fame for the College Senior Bowl in Mobile, AL. Later in the summer, he was named the Greatest Sports Personality for the Jersey Shore.
 As a 2019 Senior Class candidate for the Pro Football Hall of Fame, Villapiano has achieved acknowledgement as a solid finalist and is considered a strong candidate for future induction.

 In March 2018, Villapiano joined with former NFL stars Harry Carson and Nick Buoniconti to support a parent initiative called Flag Football Under 14, which recommends no tackle football below that age out of a concern for the brain health of the young players.
 He said, "At some point, those of us who have had success in this game must speak up to protect both football players and the future of the game, and supporting 'Flag Football Under 14' is our best way to do that."

 He was inducted into the Italian Hall of Fame and is a candidate for induction into the NJ State Hall of Fame.

 The Villapiano Fan Club consists of members all across the country run by his family and close friends, are always hosting events during Raiders season.

 Villapiano has also been actively involved in many philanthropic causes such as Save the Jersey Shore post Hurricane Sandy, an executive in the Jimmy V foundation, and numerous programs in his local community of Rumson, NJ and at his alma mater, Bowling Green State University.
 In recognition of the 100th anniversary of Bowling Green State University Football, Villapiano and nine other former BGSU football players were inducted into the university's Cast of Honor, recognizing the "Best of the Best" by hanging their names and numbers in Doyt L. Perry Stadium.